malhiya/web103_prework_creatorverse/README.md

 ## Notes

 Describe any challenges encountered while building the app or any additional context you'd like to add.

-I also had trouble first with connecting with Supabase.
+One challenge I had was connecting with Supabase.
 I asked ChatGPT and it pointed out that my table name and link had an error.
-I had trouble with the CSS of the page.
+I had trouble with the CSS of the app.
 For this, I asked ChatGPT which helped me understand how to do the global CSS but also individual for each page I had.
 One CSS item I had trouble with was having the home button on the side of the AddCreator and ViewCreator page.
 ## License

 Copyright 2025 Malhiya Arnib